Coping with COVID-19

 “The idea of not sending girls to school, especially in the area where I live, has really become a part of culture,” says Antsa, 16, in Madagascar.

-Season 1, episode 3: Relationships through a girl’s eyes
+Episode 3: Relationships through a girl’s eyes

 Previous health emergencies have shown that girls face a heightened risk of early marriage and pregnancy, especially as they lose access to school, social networks, and critical reproductive health services.